ze-nto/ze-nto/README.md

 I'm a Systems Analysis and Development student living in Ilhéus, Bahia, Brazil.
 I have a background in Biology.
 However, I am more interested in computers and web development for now.
 So I am looking for a career change, although still working as a Government employee at Universidade Estadual de Santa Cruz as a laboratory technician.

-To see my codes you can start here: https://github.com/ze-nto/my-portfolio
+To see my codes you can start here: https://github.com/ze-nto/my-portfolio or here: http://zeneto.dev

 My status:
 - :computer: Front-end Developer Jr.